Please choose only one answer. Before answering, you might want to read these posts:

-Whether deontological or consequentialist, minarchism holds that the central role of government is to protect citizens from predators, domestic and foreign.
-Such protection cannot be absolute, but government’s evident ability and willingness to dispense justice and defend the nation are meant, in part, to deter predators.
+Whether deontological or consequentialist, minarchism holds that the central role of government is to protect citizens from foreign and domestic predators.
+This protection cannot be absolute, but government’s evident ability and willingness to dispense justice and defend the nation are meant, in part, to deter predators.

 More generally, the ideal government is restricted to the protection of negative rights.
 Such rights, as opposed to positive rights, do not involve claims against others; instead, they involve the right to be left alone by others.
-Negative rights include the right to conduct one’s affairs without being killed, maimed, or forced or tricked into doing something against one’s will; the right to own property, as against the right of others to abscond with property or claim it as their own; the right to work for a wage and not as a slave to an “owner” who claims the product of one’s labor; and the right to move and transact business freely within government’s sphere of sovereignty (which can include overseas movements and transactions, given a government strong enough to protect them).
+Negative rights include the right to conduct one’s affairs without being killed, maimed, or forced or tricked into doing something against one’s will; the right to own property, as against the right of others to abscond with property or claim it as their own; the right to work for a wage and not as a slave to an “owner” who claims the product of one’s labor (e.g., a government that does more than protect life, liberty, and property); and the right to move and transact business freely within government’s sphere of sovereignty (which can include overseas movements and transactions, given a government strong enough to protect them).

 To a minarchist, then, rights are limited to those that can be exercised without requiring something of others (e.g., transfers of income and property).
 The one necessary exception is the cost of providing a government to ensure the exercise of rights.
 That cost must be borne, in some arbitrary way, by citizens who, on the one hand, see no need for government (i.e., anarchists) and by citizens who, on the other hand, have differing views about how the cost of protecting rights should be shared.

 Does minarchism square with conservatism?
 It all depends on what one means by conservatism, and on the brand of minarchism one has in mind.

 There is, in my view, a “core” conservatism, which Russell Kirk articulates in his “Six Canons of Conservative Thought“: